bcallanan/kafkaAvro/README.md

     Options: JSON, XML

-Over the next few pages of this readme document, we'll review how to develop a serialized AVRO Schema to serialize a payload as a Producer and de-serialize the same payload with the AVRO Schema as a Consumer.
+Over the next few pages of this read-me document, we'll review how to develop a serialized AVRO Schema to serialize a payload as a Producer and de-serialize the same payload with the AVRO Schema as a Consumer.

 We'll also show how to migrate the events from one registry version to the next.